05 Aug How to Avoid Landlord Tax Return Errors

-Using the property rental toolkit to avoid common errors in returns
+Use the property rental toolkit to avoid landlord tax return errors

-For unincorporated property businesses, the default basis is the cash basis where the qualifying conditions are met and the landlord does not elect to use the accruals basis.
-Where the business has moved into or out of the cash basis, transitional adjustments may be needed.
+For unincorporated property businesses, a cash basis should be a priority to qualify.
+The landlord does not elect to use the accruals basis.
+The moment you find a business moves out of the cash basis, transitional adjustments may be needed.

 It is important the correct computational rules are used.

-Poorly-kept records may mean that things are overlooked – income may not be taken into account and allowable expenses not claimed.
+Poorly-kept records mean that you’re overlooking things.
+The authority does not take any income into account, and there may not be any allowable expenses.
 Property disposals may also be missed.

-All income which arises from an interest in land should be included as receipts of the property rental business.
-Receipts can include payments in kind (maybe work done on the property in lieu of rent).
-It should be noted that casual or one-off letting income is still treated as income from a property rental business.
+All income that comes from an interest in land is included as receipts of the property rental business.
+Receipts include payments in kind (maybe work done on the property in lieu of rent).
+The casual or one-off letting income is treated as income from a property rental business.

 Deductions and expenses

-The way in which relief for finance costs is being given is shifting from relief by deduction to relief as a basic rate tax reduction.
-Ensure that the split is correct for the tax year in question and relief given in the right way.
+The way in which relief for finance costs is given is shifting from relief by deduction to relief as a basic rate tax reduction.
+Make sure that the split is correct for the tax year in question.
+Make sure relief is done the right way.

 There are various reliefs that may be available to those receiving rental income.